denis-tsariov/msbasic/README.md

+## About This Fork

+This fork of MS BASIC is Ben Eater's implementation of MSBASIC for the breadboard computer as part of the 6502 computer project.
+This code is thus extremely similar to his as I was following his steps as part of my comp 400 course.

+For more information, see: https://eater.net/6502
 # Microsoft BASIC for 6502

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.